SimpliField/angular-sql-storage/README.md

 ```
 ##Configuration
 ###setDatabaseConfig
-You could define your name and version of database<br/>
+You can define your name and database version number<br/>
-Number of version let you manage migrations automatically.<br/>
+The version number let you manage migrations automatically.<br/>
-Service compare current version with the latest and run the upper updates than latest.<br/>
+The service compares the current version with the latest and runs all updates accordingly<br/>
 **Default:** `name: database.db` `version: 1`
 ```js
 myApp.config(function (sqlStorageServiceProvider) {